Chutlhu/PhD_Defense_slides/plan.md

 - As sound repetition: echoes brings sound information (example of beamforming??)
 - As sound spatialization: they time of arrival (and direction of arrival) depends on the room geometry (example of rooge)

+Accoring to the how the sound propagation is modeled in audio signal processing methods, we can device it is

+  - on that completely ignore it
+  - free-field models
+  - multipath-models
+  - reverberatan models

 ### Challenges and Objective